Skip to content

 Contacts§

 In the left column of this tab, you see the contacts that were booked on the event that has focus.
-You can book contacts on an event or on an event group.
-Contacts that are booked on an event group also appear on underlying events of that group.
+You can book contacts both on an event and on an event group.
+Contacts that you book on an event group also appear on underlying events of that group.

-Contacts that are booked on an event can be sorted in the order of your choice.
+You can sort contact bookings in this tab in the order of your choice.
 You do this by dragging a contact to the desired position.

 Remark

-Contacts can only be dragged within their own list.
-A contact that was added to an event group cannot be placed amongst those added to the event itself.
+You can only drag contacts within their own list.
+A contact that was added to an event group can’t be placed amongst those added to the event itself.

 Attachments§